Push notifications are a highly valuable tool for boosting customer engagement.

 2019: Today, web push notifications are supported by Google Chrome, Firefox, Microsoft Edge, Safari, and Opera.

-7 push notification strategies to boost customer engagement
+7 strategies to boost customer engagement through push notifications

 Push notifications have long been an asset in the mobile marketing toolbox, especially as a means to reduce app churn.
 Web push notifications are relatively new, but many of the same strategies can be applied to both channels.